commercetools/connect-product-export-template/incremental-updater/README.md

 # Incremental Updater
-This module provides an application hosted on Commercetools-provided infrastructure, which receives messages from Google Cloud Pub/Sub when product changes under specific [Composable Commerce Store](https://docs.commercetools.com/api/projects/stores) occur.
+This module provides an application hosted on Commercetools-provided infrastructure, which receives messages from Google Cloud Pub/Sub when product changes under specific [Commercetools Store](https://docs.commercetools.com/api/projects/stores) occur.

 The module also provides scripts for post-deployment and pre-undeployment action.
-After deployment via connect service completed, [Composable Commerce Subscription](https://docs.commercetools.com/api/projects/subscriptions) is created by post-deployment script which listen to any product changes under specific store.
+After deployment via connect service completed, [Commercetools Subscription](https://docs.commercetools.com/api/projects/subscriptions) is created by post-deployment script which listen to any product changes under specific store.
-Once products in the store have been changed, the Composable Commerce Subscription sends message to Google Cloud Pub/Sub topic and then notify the incremental updater to handle the corresponding product changes.
+Once products in the store have been changed, the Commercetools Subscription sends message to Google Cloud Pub/Sub topic and then notify the incremental updater to handle the corresponding product changes.

-The Composable Commerce Subscription would be cleared once the search connector is undeployed.
+The Commercetools Subscription would be cleared once the search connector is undeployed.

 ## Assumption
 #### Support single store
-Since search index in external platform is supposed to be store-specific, each deployed search connector handles product changes from single Composable Commerce Store.
-The key of Composable Commerce Store has to be defined as environment variable before deployment.
+Since search index in external platform is supposed to be store-specific, each deployed search connector handles product changes from single Commercetools Store.
+The key of Commercetools Store has to be defined as environment variable before deployment.

 For details how to set environment variables for search connector in non-local environment, please refer to [Deployment Configuration](../README.md#Deployment Configuration).
 ## Get started